developerstephanieb/latex_reference/01_fundamentals/06_lists.md

 - `\begin{enumerate}`: Creates a numbered (ordered) list.
 The numbering format (e.g., `1`., `a)`, `i`.) changes automatically for each level of nesting.

 - `\begin{description}`: Creates a descriptive list, ideal for glossaries or definitions.
-Each item is labeled with a term provided in `\item[term]`, which is displayed in bold.
+Each item is labeled with a term provided in `\item[label]`, which is displayed in bold.

 ```latex
 \documentclass{article}